 1. Re-examine Your Type of Sales Commissions

-To begin with, collect your historical commission data to understand the types of commissions that you currently offer to your reps and how their payments are being calculated.
+To begin with, collect your historical commission data to understand the types of commissions that you currently offer to your sales reps and how their payments are being calculated.
 Also, try to identify the purpose of every incentive and map them against your business goals.

 2. Categorize Your Reps’ Commissions Based on Customer Benefits